GraniteWMS/GraniteDocs/docs/integration/evo/sdk-provider.md

 | Transaction ID  | WarehouseTransfer.Reference          | Y        | Prefixed with "GRANITE ID: " |
 | Comment         | WarehouseTransfer.Description        | N        | If Comment is empty, will be set to "Granite Move" |

-#### SCRAP
+### SCRAP

+!!! note
-**`Take Note`** If setting EvoManufactureActive is true and part of the batch of the item scrapped is specified in setting EvoManufactureCodes, the item will attempt to post as a manufacturing transaction.
+    If setting EvoManufactureActive is true and part of the batch of the item scrapped is specified in setting EvoManufactureCodes, the item will attempt to post as a manufacturing transaction.
 This is not supported currently and will return an error.

 - InventoryTransaction ADJ.
 Inventory Adjustments Decrease.
 - Supports: